bnb-chain/bnb-chain.github.io/docs/truffle-new.md

   // Configure your compilers
   compilers: {
     solc: {
-      version: "^0.6.12", // A version or constraint - Ex. "^0.5.0"
+      version: "^0.8.0", // A version or constraint - Ex. "^0.5.0"
     }
   }
 }
 ```

-Notice, it requires mnemonic to be passed in for Provider, this is the seed phrase for the account you'd like to deploy from.
+> **_NOTE:_** Notice, it requires mnemonic to be passed in for Provider, this is the seed phrase for the account you'd like to deploy from.
 Create a new .secret file in root directory and enter your 12 word mnemonic seed phrase to get started.
-To get the seedwords from metamask wallet you can go to Metamask Settings, then from the menu choose Security and Privacy where you will see a button that says reveal seed words.
+To get the seedwords from metamask wallet you can go to Metamask Settings, then from the menu choose Security and Privacy where you will see a button that says reveal seed words, refer [here](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase) for more details.

 ## Deploying on BSC Network